Opel Rekord Series E: Saehan / Daewoo Royale

-At the end of 1984 the Rekord E2 became the basis for the Korean assembled Saehan Royale, which until then had continued to be based on the Rekord E1.
+At the middle of 1982 the Rekord E2 became the basis for the Korean assembled Saehan Royale, which until then had continued to be based on the Rekord E1.
 The engines remained, as before, the Rekord's 1492 cc, 1897 cc and 1979 cc units.

 Until 1983 the Korean cars had been branded as Saehan Rekords and Saehan Royales, but after that date the Rekord name was dropped and they were all branded as Royales.
 Some time later, reflecting a change in the corporate structure, the "Saehan" name was replaced by "Daewoo".
 Around this time the rear end design was changed for one similar to that of an early Senator.
 Later in the 1980s body panels shipped in from Holden's South Australian factory were replaced by local stampings, and in 1987 the front and rear panels of the car were reshaped and modernized.
-In other respects the car remained true to its Opel Rekord origins and it continued in Korean production until 1990.
+In other respects the car remained true to its Opel Rekord origins and it continued in Korean production until 1993.